-The governance framework has been in place at Somerset County Council for the whole of the year ended 31 March 2015 and up to the date of approval of the Statement of Accounts.
-The County Council continually seeks to improve its governance arrangements, and evidence of continued" best practice" are found within the governance reviews referred to below.
+The governance framework has been in place at Somerset County Council for the whole of the year ended 31 March 2016 and up to the date of approval of the Statement of Accounts.
+The Authority continually seeks to improve its governance arrangements, and evidence of continued "best practice" are found within the governance reviews referred to below.

-The governance framework
+Our governance framework

-In June 2011 the County Council revised its formal code of corporate governance ensuring that it conformed with guidance provided by CIPFA and SOLACE.
-This Code is reviewed annually by the officer Governance Board and the Section 151 Officer and is agreed as still fit for purpose.
+The Authority's governance framework is strongly aligned to the guidance provided by CIPFA and SOLACE.
 This describes how Somerset County Council discharges its responsibilities for putting in place proper arrangements for the governance of its affairs, incorporating the six core principles identified by CIPFA/SOLACE.
-The framework we have in place to ensure we adhere to the code is described in more detail below.
+The framework the Authority has in place to ensure we adhere to the code is described in more detail below.